Tsinghua-MARS-Lab/CVT-Occ/tools/vis_tools/README.md

 python tools/vis_tools/vis_ref.py
 ```

-## vis_ref_dataloader.py
+## vis_ref_dataloader.py & vis_ref_dataloader_nus.py
 ### usage
 Similar to the previous file, but this one uses a dataloader to fetch data directly instead of using saved data.
+Split the files into `waymo` and `nuscenes` two version.

 ### config parameter
 config: Path to the required config file.